A recorded gate routing every proposed change to a baseline through a visible, costed, approvable decision.

 A change request is a formal proposal to modify an agreed baseline: scope, schedule, budget, quality, or any other committed aspect of a plan.
-Its real function is procedural.
-By forcing every modification through a single recorded gate, it converts the silent drift that kills projects into a visible, costed, approvable decisionDecisionStrategyA recorded decision with context, rationale, and consequencesView reference →.
-The request itself is cheap.
-What it protects is the integrity of the original commitment.
+By routing every modification through a single recorded gate, it makes each change a visible, costed, approvable decisionDecisionStrategyA recorded decision with context, rationale, and consequencesView reference →.

 Formal change control predates software project management; it grew out of configuration management in aerospace and defence, where an uncontrolled change to a baselined design could ground an aircraft.
 The Project Management Institute carried the practice into general project management and named its mechanism the change control board.
 In the PMBOK Guide, a change request is "a formal proposal to modify any document, deliverable, or baseline," handled inside the Perform Integrated Change Control process.